 What did the TV host answer?
 Much to my shock, the host agreed with the husband about equal guilt and equal damage to the marriage!
 The host and the husband are wrong, terribly, unjustly wrong.
 If the wife who emailed her question accepts the host’s answer, he may have just wrecked a marriage or at least injected a heavy dose of confusion into it.

-This post is adapted from my larger translation and commentary on Matthew’s Gospel, which is part of my larger translation and commentary on the NT.
+This post is adapted from my larger translation and commentary on Matthew’s Gospel.

 You are encouraged to see other translations at biblegateway.com.